 Tipping Taxi Drivers

-Taxi drivers: 1-3 USD
+Taxi drivers: 1 USD

-If your taxi driver goes above and beyond the call of duty, like giving you directions, then he’s earned an extra CUC or two!
+If your taxi driver goes above and beyond the call of duty, like giving you directions, he’s earned an extra CUC or two!

 Tipping Street Artists and Musicians